MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/doc/source/api.rst

        Works only when `engine = python`
    subset:
       subset of the data columns to forward to sql or save.
 It is handled silently if the subset does not exist, the entire table will be saved
    ignore_runtime_errors: bool, optional.
-Default is True
+Default is True.
      Ignore ApsimRunTimeError, to avoid breaking the program during multiprocessing other processes can proceed, while we can keep the failed jobs.
 Works only when `engine = python`
    engine: str or None, optional default is python.
         if engine is python, we run all jobs in parallel, but if engine is csharp, we run jobs externally, meaning all jobs are invoked by csharp this is by far the fastest.
 However, it has not been exclusively tested; preliminary tests showed that version 7844 did not perform well, while
         APSIM2025.12.7939.0.
    progressbar: bool, optional.
-Default is True
+Default is True,
-       a progress bar will be displayed if True
+       a progress bar will be displayed if True.
+   chunk_size: int, optional default is 100, the maximum allowed is 150.
+         Used to determine the size of the individual chunk to send to the runner at a time.
+Only used when engine is csharp.

    Returns
    -------